hafizbahtiar/my-console/docs/ARCHITECTURE.md

 - **Audit System**: Singleton pattern with predefined events and performance optimizations
 - **Internationalization**: Custom lightweight i18n with English/Malay support
 - **Modern UI**: Complete shadcn/ui component library with dark mode and responsive design
+- **Mobile-First Design**: All pages fully responsive with mobile-optimized layouts
+- **Mobile Navigation**: Sidebar auto-closes on mobile when navigation items are clicked
+- **Responsive Forms**: Blog create/edit forms adapt to all screen sizes with proper spacing
 - **Type Safety**: Full TypeScript implementation with proper error handling

 The codebase demonstrates excellent architectural decisions with room for code quality improvements.
 All documentation now accurately reflects the implemented features rather than planned or hypothetical functionality.